VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 ___

+## Claim Guide Quest Rewards

+The fourth section determines whether the script will try to claim the rewards for any completed guide quests.

+The timer for it is initialised to check 4 minutes after starting the Gem Farm script - and it will check again every 8 hours.

+This setting is on by default.

+___

 ## Claim Free Premium Pack Bonus Chests

-The fourth option will try to claim the bonus chests available when a premium pack that you've already bought goes on sale.
+The fifth option will try to claim the bonus chests available when a premium pack that you've already bought goes on sale.

 The timer for it is initialised to check 4 minutes after starting the Gem Farm Script - and it will check again every 8 hours.